dmijatovic/vue-training/README.md

 - vue-cli: first project created with vue cli
 - slots: passing html content from parent into a child component.
 Note: styling (if scoped) can be handled both (in child or parent).
 Data interpolation and other vue operations are handled in the parent only, because code is in the parent and ONLY injected into child.
 You can split injected content in multiple slots using names (see example).
 - dynamic components: using <component :is="componentName"> markup to indicate dynamical injection of an component.
 By default dynamic components are destroyed.
 To keep them alive wrap component in <keep-alive>.
 To know if component is active use additional lifecycle hooks: activated & deactivated.
-- wonderfulQuotes: second vue project about quotes
+- quotes: second vue project about quotes.
+4 components created.

 ## Vue cli